tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view feedback window.
-2. AddressBook displays a message with a link to the feedback form.
+2. NUSCoursemates displays a message with a link to the feedback form.

    Use case ends.